 - Investigation of new or unabated COVID-19 hazards including:

-- Our leave policies and practices and whether employees are discouraged from remaining home when sick.
+- $\circ~$ Our leave policies and practices and whether employees are discouraged from remaining home when sick.

 - Our COVID-19 testing policies.

 - Insufficient outdoor air.

-- o Insufficient air filtration.
+- Insufficient air filtration.

 - Lack of physical distancing.

-- Updating the review: - Every thirty days that the outbreak continues. - o In response to new information or to new or previously unrecognized COVID-19 hazards. - When otherwise necessary. - Implementing changes to reduce the transmission of COVID-19 based on the investigation and review.
-We will consider: - Moving indoor tasks outdoors or having them performed remotely. - o Increasing outdoor air supply when work is done indoors. - o Improving air filtration. - Increasing physical distancing as much as possible. - o Respiratory protection. - o [describe other applicable controls].
+- Updating the review: - Every thirty days that the outbreak continues. - In response to new information or to new or previously unrecognized COVID-19 hazards. - When otherwise necessary. - Implementing changes to reduce the transmission of COVID-19 based on the investigation and review.
+We will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - Respiratory protection. - [describe other applicable controls].